hermeznetwork/docs/docs/developers/glossary.md

 # Glossary

+## Auction
+Selection of coordinator is done via an auction process managed by a smart contract.
+The node with the highest bid in an open slot will earn the right to forge new batches an collect the fees from the transactions included in the batch.
+This auction is the process by which Hermez network reaches a consensus on which node shall play the role of coordinator in an upcoming slot.

 ## BabyJubJub
 BabyJubJub is an elliptic curve defined over a large prime field.
 It's useful in zk-SNARKs proofs.